 This may be in large part because California is such a large state with a large amount of employees, or simply because many California workers do not understand their rights.

 Whatever the reason for the outstanding number of incidences, however, the fact remains that discrimination on any level is wrong.
-Whether the discrimination stems from an age bias, gender bias, or racial bias, an employer guilty of adverse actions needs to be reprimanded for his or her wrongdoings.
+Whether the discrimination stems from an age bias, gender bias, pregnancy, disability, or racial bias, an employer guilty of adverse actions needs to be reprimanded for his or her wrongdoings.

-A skilled Los Angeles discrimination lawyer can advise you of those rights and help you defend them via a well-planned and thoughtfully-executed discrimination lawsuit.
+A skilled Los Angeles, California discrimination lawyer can advise you of those rights and help you defend them via a well-planned and thoughtfully-executed discrimination lawsuit.

-Statute of Limitations on Discrimination Claims
+California Statute of Limitations on Discrimination Claims

-One of the main reasons that many acts of discrimination go unheard is because many victims do not understand that there is a filing deadline.
+One of the main reasons that many acts of discrimination go unheard is the fact that victims do not understand that there is a filing deadline.

 If you file a claim with the Equal Employment Opportunity Commission (EEOC), which enforces Title VII and the ADA (42 USC §§2000e-5, 12117(a)), you have up to 300 days to file your claim.

 The statute of limitations for filing a discrimination claim begins on the date of the last incident of discrimination.
 DFEH allows for an extension of 90 days if a claimant does not learn of the facts of the alleged act until one or more years after the act occurred.

 This may mean reporting discrimination or harassment directly to their employers or the HR department, who can sometimes try to slow things down, discourage you, or unnecessarily complicate the process to prevent you from proceeding to a real solution.

-Hire an Aggressive Discrimination Attorney
+Hire an Aggressive California Employment Discrimination Attorney

 If you or someone you know is a victim of discrimination in the workplace, you have rights.
-Reach out to the Los Angeles discrimination lawyers at Workplace Rights Law Group to discuss your legal options and start building your case today.
-Call now to schedule your free and private consultation.
+Reach out to the Los Angeles, California discrimination lawyers at Workplace Rights Law Group to discuss your legal options and start building your case today.